SnapTrade MCP Server

 - Enter a name (for example,

-- Click Create, then complete the OAuth login flow with SnapTrade and approve read access.
+- Complete the SnapTrade login flow if prompted and approve read access.

-- After you approve, the SnapTrade tools become available in your chats.
+- After you approve, the SnapTrade tools become available in Claude.

 Example prompts